segmentrouting/polarfly/radix-8-xrd-project/readme.md

 ### Requirements:

 Two Linux servers or large VMs with 32 vCPU and 96GB RAM each.
 This project has been tested on Ubuntu 22.04.

-Docker and Containerlab
+Other requirements: Docker and Containerlab

 ### Instructions:

-1. Clone the repository
+1. Clone this repository

 2. Install Containerlab: https://containerlab.dev/install/

-3. Acquire a Cisco XRd or other dockerized router image
+3. Acquire a Cisco XRd router image

 4. Load docker image
 ```
 docker load -i <image_name>
 ```

-5. Modprobe
+1. Modprobe
 ```
 sudo modprobe br_netfilter
 ```

-6. Add the following to /etc/sysctl.conf
+1. Add the following to /etc/sysctl.conf
 ```
 kernel.pid_max=1048575
 net.vrf.strict_mode=1